DF-ZF

-The DF-ZF is a Chinese hypersonic glide vehicle (HGV), previously denoted by the Pentagon as WU-14 and currently officially operational on October 1st, 2019, in the 70th anniversary of the People's Republic of China.
-The DF-ZF is designed to be mounted on a DF-17, a type of ballistic missile specifically designed to carry HGVs.
+The DF-ZF is a hypersonic glide vehicle (HGV) developed by the People's Republic of China.
+It is launched by the DF-17 medium-range ballistic missile.
+The combined weapon system was likely operational by October 2019.

-Testing

-The DF-ZF, designated by Pentagon as the WU-14, is a hypersonic missile delivery vehicle that has been flight-tested by China seven times, on 9 January, 7 August and 2 December 2014; 7 June and 27 November 2015; in April 2016 and twice in November 2017.
-The system is operational as of 2019.
+The United States once referred to the DF-ZF as the WU-14.
+The DF-17 was previously referred to as the DF-ZF.

+Development

+According to Ye Youda, a scientist who worked on China's hypersonic weapon project, development was slowed by inadequate computing resources.
+The weapons project did not have priority access to supercomputers, or it was impractical to use available supercomputers due to their design.

-The Chinese Defense Ministry confirmed its January 2014 test and said the test was "scientific" in nature, although it was widely viewed as part of a broader Chinese military build-up.
-All seven tests China performed so far were concluded successfully according to U.S. officials cited in The Washington Free Beacon.
-All the test launches were performed at the Taiyuan Satellite Launch Center in Shanxi Province, the main long-range missile testing center for the People's Liberation Army.
+Seven flight tests — with one failure — were conducted from 2014 through 2016; the launches were from the Taiyuan Satellite Launch Center in Shanxi Province, the People's Liberation Army's main long-range missile testing center.

+The DF-ZF was likely operational by 1 October 2019, when it made its first official public appearance.

-Capabilities and design
+Capabilities

 The DF-ZF is thought to reach speeds between Mach 5 (3836 mph) and Mach 10 (7680 mph).
 The glider could be used for nuclear weapons delivery but could also be used to perform precision-strike conventional missions (for example, next-generation anti-ship ballistic missiles), which could penetrate "the layered air defenses of a U.S. carrier strike group."

-Hypersonic glider vehicles are less susceptible to anti-ballistic missile countermeasures than conventional reentry vehicles (RVs).
-Normal RVs descend through the atmosphere on a predictable ballistic trajectory—a hypersonic glider like the HGV can pull-up after reentering the atmosphere and approach its target in a relatively flat glide, lessening the time it can be detected, fired at, or reengaged if an initial attack fails.
+Hypersonic glide vehicles are less susceptible to anti-ballistic missile countermeasures than conventional reentry vehicles (RVs).
+Conventional RVs descend through the atmosphere on a predictable ballistic trajectory.
+In contrast, a hypersonic glide vehicle such as the DF-ZF can pull-up after reentering the atmosphere and approach its target in a relatively flat glide, lessening the time it can be detected, fired at, or reengaged if an initial attack fails.
 Gliding makes it more maneuverable and extends its range.
 Although gliding creates more drag, it flies further than it would on a higher trajectory through space, and is too low to be intercepted by exo-atmospheric kill vehicles.
 The tradeoff is that warheads have less speed and altitude as they near the target, making them vulnerable to lower-tier interceptors, such as the Mach 17 Russian 53T6, ABM-3 Gazelle.
 Other potential counter-hypersonic interception measures may involve laser or railgun technologies, but such technologies are not currently available.